 If you’re applying for financial aid, you must fill out the Financial Aid Intent Form that will be available in your Wellesley Applicant Portal after you submit your application.
 In an effort to simplify the financial aid process for international, undocumented, and DACA students, applicants who have indicated their intent to apply for aid will be prompted to complete a Financial Aid Intent Form after submitting their application for admission.
-Within three to five business days of the completion of the Common Application or Coalition Application, students will be given access to the Applicant Portal by the Office of Admission.
+Within three to five business days of the completion of the Common Application, students will be given access to the Applicant Portal by the Office of Admission.
 We will contact applicants later in the process regarding any additional financial aid forms or documents they may need to provide.
 We encourage all applicants applying for aid to begin completing the CSS Profile so that if requested, they can submit it promptly.
 However, students won’t need to submit the CSS Profile unless they are instructed to do so by our staff.

 Early Decision Agreement